 Cabin reservations require a deposit due at time of booking.
 Reservations must be cancelled at least 7 days prior to arrival to have the one night deposit returned.
 Reservations cancelled less than 7 days prior to arrival will incur a charge for the full reservation.

-The cabin rentals have a 2 night minimum during our Spring, Summer and Fall months.
-During the Winter months a 3 night minimum is required.
+The cabin rentals have a 2-night minimum stay.
 We will be keeping with blocking a day before and a day after each reservation for health and safety concerns for the staff and guests).

 If you have any questions you can call our reservation line at 906-289-4403 ext 1 for more information.
 Rates are available in our reservation system based upon the selected dates.

 • Currently we have contactless check-in and check-out.
 This is to ensure less contact between our staff and guest, as a result of the current health concerns and related executive orders issued by the State of Michigan.

 • Guests will be called two days prior to arrival to go over check-in procedures, verify payment information on file and to answer any questions you may have.

 • Cabins will be set up the day of arrival with the keys in the cabin and a light on for those later check-ins so guests can go directly to their reserved cabin(s).

 • Check-in time: 3pm, depending on when your specific cabin is cleaned.
 If you need to have your cabin ready definitely at 3pm, make sure to call ahead of time so we schedule the cleaning of your cabin accordingly.